Non-uniqueness theory in sampled STFT phase retrieval: Introduction

 The completeness of the system $\mathcal{G}(g,\mathcal{L})$ in $\ltd$ is equivalent to the validity of the implication

 whenever $f \in \ltd$.
-Alternatively, this means that $f$ is uniquely determined by samples at $\mathcal{L}$ of its short-time Fourier transform (STFT) with respect to the window function $g$, which is the map
+Alternatively, this means that $f$ is uniquely determined by samples on $\mathcal{L}$ of its short-time Fourier transform (STFT) with respect to the window function $g$, which is the map

-The recovery of $f$ by samples of $V_gf$, in particular by samples located on a lattice, has been the subject of intensive research and produced a vast literature, possible starting points are \cite{Groechenig, Heil2007}.
+The recovery of $f$ by samples of $V_gf$, in particular by samples located on a lattice, has been the subject of intensive research and produced a vast literature; possible starting points are \cite{Groechenig, Heil2007}.
 Classical results in this field state that under some mild conditions on the window function $g$ and a suitable density assumption on $\mathcal{L}$, the Gabor system $\mathcal{G}(g,\mathcal{L})$ forms a frame for $\ltd$ and hence every $f \in \ltd$ is uniquely and stably determined by the STFT-samples $V_gf(\mathcal{L}) \coloneqq \{ V_gf(z) : z \in \mathcal{L} \}$.
 Suppose now that we have incomplete information about the STFT, namely only samples of its modulus at $\mathcal{L}$, represented by the set

 The function $|V_gf|$ is called the spectrogram of $f$ with respect to $g$.
 The problem of trying to invert the map which sends $f$ to the magnitude-only measurements $|V_gf(\mathcal{L})|$, $ f \mapsto |V_gf(\mathcal{L})| $, is known as the \emph{STFT phase retrieval} problem.
-This non-linear inverse problem enjoys rapidly growing attention due to its occurrence in a remarkably wide number of applications, most notably in the areas of coherent diffraction imaging, radar, audio processing and quantum mechanics \cite{appl1,appl2,appl3,appl4,appl5,appl6,appl7,appl8}.
-The STFT phase retrieval problem constitutes a challenging mathematical problem, a crucial reason lies in the appearance of severe instabilities \cite{daubcahill,alaifariGrohs,ALAIFARI2021401}.
+This non-linear inverse problem is gaining rapidly growing interest due to its occurrence in a remarkably wide number of applications, most notably in the areas of coherent diffraction imaging, radar, audio processing, and quantum mechanics \cite{appl1,appl2,appl3,appl4,appl5,appl6,appl7,appl8}.
+The STFT phase retrieval problem constitutes a challenging mathematical problem; a crucial reason for this lies in the appearance of severe instabilities \cite{daubcahill,alaifariGrohs,ALAIFARI2021401}.